-- (a) The Board is authorized to issue a reserve certificate to any applicant who meets the following requirements: - (I) Possesses and submits a copy of his/her high school diploma, or high school equivalency certificate; and - (II) Possesses and submits a copy of his/her current first aid and cardiopulmonary resuscitation certification, or equivalents; and - (III) Truthfully completes and submits the POST Form 2 Application for Reserve Certification; and - (IV) Successfully completes the fingerprint-based criminal history record check required under Rule 14; and - (V) If applicable, submits a copy of his/her DD214 showing he/she has not been released or discharged from the Armed Forces of the United States under dishonorable conditions, per § 24-31-301(5), C.R.S.; and - (VI) Successfully completes an approved reserve academy including skills training within two (2) years of the graduation date; and - (VII) Submits a copy of his/her certificate of completion; and - (VIII) Possesses and submits a copy of his/her current Colorado driver's license or state-issued identification card. - (b) Any law enforcement agency assigning duties to a reserve peace officer beyond those included in the approved reserve training shall assume the responsibility for ensuring that such reserve peace officer is adequately trained for such duties. - (c) A reserve certification shall expire automatically if the certificate holder is not serving and has not served as a reserve peace officer for at least six (6) months within the previous three (3) years. - (d) Reserve certifications may not be renewed.
+- (a) The Board is authorized to issue a reserve certificate to any applicant who meets the following requirements: - (I) Possesses and submits a copy of their high school diploma, or high school equivalency certificate, or other evidence of successful completion of high school; and - (II) Possesses and submits a copy of their current first aid and cardiopulmonary resuscitation certification, or equivalents; and - (III) Truthfully completes and submits the POST Form 2 Application for Reserve Certification; and - (IV) Successfully completes the fingerprint-based criminal history record check required under Rule 14; and - (V) If applicable, submits a copy of their DD214 showing they have not been released or discharged from the Armed Forces of the United States under dishonorable conditions, per § 24-31-301(5), C.R.S.; and - (VI) Successfully completes an approved reserve academy including skills training within two (2) years of the graduation date; and - (VII) Submits a copy of their certificate of completion; and - (VIII) Possesses and submits a copy of their current Colorado driver's license or state-issued identification card. - (b) Upon issuance of a reserve certification and appointment to an agency the individual must comply with training requirements outlined in § 24-31-315 C.R.S. within six (6) months. - (I) Complete 2 hours of training in each of the following areas: anti-bias, community policing, situational de-escalation, and proper holds and restraints. - (c) Any law enforcement agency assigning duties to a reserve peace officer beyond those included in the approved reserve training shall assume the

-(e) A certified peace officer may maintain current status as a certified peace officer while serving in a reserve peace officer position, recognized in § 16-2.5-110, C.R.S.
+- responsibility for ensuring that such reserve peace officer is adequately trained for such duties. - (d) A reserve certification shall expire automatically if the certificate holder is not serving and has not served as a reserve peace officer for at least six (6) months within the previous three (3) years. - (e) Reserve certifications may not be renewed. - (f) A certified peace officer may maintain current status as a certified peace officer while serving in a reserve peace officer position, recognized in § 16-2.5-110, C.R.S.